SlickJohnson/CS-2-Tweet-Generator/questions.md

 1. What are the key features of the application?
 Are these clearly separated into their own files, classes, and/or modules?

+    - Generate a histogram for a list of words.
+    - Use a histogram to generate sentences.

-    The key features of the application are to generate a histogram for a list of words.
-At the moment of answering this question, the files of my project are clearly separated into their own files, and modules, but I have yet to use classes
+     At the moment of answering this question, the files of my project are clearly separated into their own files, and modules, but I have yet to use classes.

 1. Are the names of files, modules, functions, and variables appropriate and accurate?
 Would a new programmer be able to understand the names without too much contextual knowledge?